 Inversion therapy can help you in ways you’ve never imagined possible.
 It works by holding your heart in an elevated position.
 By doing so, it can alleviate spinal pain, improve posture, promote blood circulation, enhance flexibility, improve mental health, and promote better sleep.
 There are plenty of other health benefits to inversion therapy as well.
 Perhaps looking at life upside down is really the best way to live, after all.

-Tommy Williamson did his degree in psychology at the University of Edinburgh.
-He is interested in mental health, wellness, and lifestyle.
+Tommy Willia did her degree in psychology at the University of Edinburgh.
+She is interested in mental health, wellness, and lifestyle.